trackmania-rl/tmrl/README.md

 - The first one, called the "policy network" (or, in the literature, the "actor"), is the NN the user is ultimately interested in : the controller of the car.
   It takes observations as input and outputs actions.
-- The second called the "value network" (or, in the literature, the "critic"), is only used to train the policy network.
+- The second called the "value network" (or, in the literature, the "critic"), is used to train the policy network.
   It takes an observation ```x``` and an action ```a``` as input, to output a value.
   This value is an estimate of the expected sum of future rewards if the AI observes ```x```, selects ```a```, and then uses the policy network forever (there is also a discount factor so that this sum is not infinite).

 Both networks are trained in parallel using each other.
 The reward signal is used to train the value network, and the value network is used to train the policy network.

-Fundamental advantages of SAC over other existing methods are the following:
+Advantages of SAC over other existing methods are the following:
 - It is able to store transitions in a huge circular buffer called the "replay memory" and reuse these transitions several times during training.
-  This is an important property for applications such as TMRL where only a relatively small number of transitions can be collected due to the Real-Time nature of the setting.
+  This is an important property for applications such as `tmrl` where only a relatively small number of transitions can be collected due to the Real-Time nature of the setting.
 - It is able to output analog controls.
-We use this property in particular for steering.
+We use this property with a virtual gamepad.
 - It maximizes the entropy of the learned policy.
   This means that the policy will be as random as possible while maximizing the reward.
-  This property helps to explore the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.
+  This property helps explore the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.

 ### A clever reward

-As mentioned above, a reward function is needed to evaluate how well the policy performs.
+As mentioned before, a reward function is needed to evaluate how well the policy performs.

 There are multiple reward functions that could be used.
 For instance, one could directly use the raw speed of the car as a reward.
-This makes sense because the car slows down when it crashes and goes fast when it is performing well.
+This makes some sense because the car slows down when it crashes and goes fast when it is performing well.
-Optimizing the speed as a reward incentive the car to run as fast as it can.
 We use this as a reward in TrackMania Nations Forever.

 However, such approach is naive.
 Indeed, the actual goal of racing is not to move as fast as possible.
 Rather, one wants to complete the largest portion of the track in the smallest possible amount of time.
-This is not equivalent as one should consider the optimal trajectory, which may imply slowing down on sharp turns in order to take the apex of the curve.
+This is not equivalent as one should consider the optimal trajectory, which may imply slowing down on sharp turns in order to take the apex of each curve.

-In Trackmania 2020, we use a more advanced and conceptually more interesting reward function:
+In TrackMania 2020, we use a more advanced and conceptually more interesting reward function:

 ![reward](readme/img/Reward.PNG)